Improving Order with Queues: Minimizing Down-Steps

-With the results of the previous section, it is not clear whether having several multilane buffers in a row is better than having all lanes in parallel in a single buffer.
-However, with the measure of disorder that we consider in this section, namely the number of downsteps, we will see that a logarithmic number of multilane buffers in a row suffice to sort a sequence perfectly.
-Moreover, we present an optimal algorithm $\Opt$ for minimizing the number of downsteps in a sequence using $k$ queues.
+In this section we switch focus to the number a down-steps, a different measure for ``sortedness''.
+We present an algorithm $\Opt$ for minimizing the number of down-steps in a sequence using $k$ queues.
 This algorithm runs in time $O(n \log k)$, where $n$ is length of the sequence.
-Further, this algorithm is online.
+The algorithm is online and optimal in a strong sense.
+Firstly, no algorithm can produce an output with fewer down-steps than $\Opt$ does.
+Secondly, if the input has $D$ down-steps, the output has at most $\floor{D/k}$ down-steps.
+Thirdly, if an online algorithm deviates from $\Opt$, it is suboptimal, i.e., the input sequence can be extended so that the algorithm produces an output with a strictly larger number of down-steps.

+The result sheds some light on whether having several multilane buffers in a row is better than having all lanes in parallel in a single buffer.
+For example, with 6 queues in parallel, the number of down-steps can be reduced to $\floor{D/6}$ and with three 2-line buffers in a row, the number of down-steps can be reduced to $\floor{\floor{\floor{D/2}/2}/2}$.
+The latter number is generally smaller.
+We come back to this example in the conclusion.

-The algorithm is as follows: Recall that we have $k$ queues and our input is a sequence of length $n$.
-For simplicity we assume that all numbers in the input are non-negative.
+The algorithm is as follows: Recall that we have $k$ queues, and our input is a sequence of length $n$.
+For simplicity, we assume that all numbers in the input are non-negative.
 We define the enqueuing and dequeuing strategy of our algorithm $\Opt$ and then prove its optimality.

 \paragraph*{Enqueuing:} The queues are numbered $0$ to $k - 1$.
 We denote the last element in queue $i$ by $\ell_i$.
 Initially, when all queues are empty, $\ell_i$ has the fictitious value $-i-1$.
 One of the queues is the \emph{base queue}; we use $b \in [k-1]$ to denote the base queue.
 Initially, $b = 0$.
-We maintain the following \emph{invariant} at all times: Indices are to be read modulo $k$.
+We maintain the following \emph{invariant} at all times:

+Indices are to be read modulo $k$, and the base queue is always the queue, where the numbering of the queues starts.
 Note that the fictitious values are chosen such that the invariant holds initially.